Jakub686/Articles/README.md

 ### Database

-An article has OneToOne relation with Content, and Author has OneToMany relation with Articles
+An Article has OneToOne relation with Content, and Author has OneToMany relation with Articles.

 ### Endpoints